 Thanks to Nicholls Chemistry, I was able to spend the summer in Russia studying microorganisms in permafrost, as part of a competitive undergraduate research program.
 It has given me experience and made me see what direction I want to go in after undergrad.

 Nicholls chemistry is accredited by the American Chemical Society, which opens the door for graduate schools and careers in industry and teaching.

 FOLLOW US ON FACEBOOK

-The Department of Physical Sciences offers courses in astronomy, chemistry, geology, physical science and physics and a degree in Chemistry with concentrations in the following:
+The Department of Physical Sciences offers courses in astronomy, chemistry, geology, physical science and physics and a Bachelor of Science (B. S.) degree in Chemistry with concentrations in the following: